Crochet Slouchy Beanie: 5 Style Ideas + a Free Pattern

 Best Yarn and Hooks for Your Crochet Beanie

-Every crochet beanie starts with the same basic technique — a magic ring, increasing rounds for the crown, even rounds for the body, and a finished edge — but small changes in stitch choice and construction create completely different looks.
-Here are six stunning patterns for your crochet beanie, each with its own personality and style.
+Every hat starts with the same basic technique, a magic ring, increasing rounds for the crown, even rounds for the body, and a finished edge, but small changes in stitch choice and construction create completely different looks.
+Here are six stunning patterns for your beanie, each with its own personality and style.

 1. Classic Fitted Beanie